polkadot-fellows/RFCs/text/RFC-0011-Remove Asset Sufficiency from Asset Hubs.md

 asset transfer to an account has some amount debited to acquire the DOT to create the account, but subsequent transfers would always be in full.

-The main benefits of this approach are:

-- Asset transfers should almost always succeed, without the sender knowing about the destination's existence nor the recipient needing to "prepare" an account by endowing it;
+The main benefit of this approach is that it removes the sender's need to know about the desination's existence and the recipient's need to "prepare" an account by endowing it.

-- There is an increase in network security by only trusting DOT issuance and not needing to trust asset issuers;
-- Wallet and UI developers no longer need to design logic around asset sufficiency.
+The primary tradeoff, of course, is that transactions like "send 10 USDT" could result in fewer than 10 USDT arriving in the destination account.
+This can be solved by having the conversion be opt-in for the sender.

-The primary tradeoff, of course, is that it does force users to have DOT in order to have an account.
-However, this is true everywhere else within the system, the amount is small (the existential deposit is 0.1 DOT on Asset Hub), and the user need not interact with the DOT in any way because transaction fee payment can also be handled via Asset Conversion.
+Because the existential deposit is small (0.1 DOT on Asset Hub), and the user need not interact with the DOT in any way -- because transaction fee payment can also be handled via Asset Conversion -- many users may find this path convenient in avoiding transfer errors due to non-existent accounts or asset insufficiency.

 Stripping out all other asset transfer-associated logic, this RFC proposes the following logic: